marcomoroni/azucena/DEV_NOTES.md

 Data::my_data = true;
 ```

 Data will be saved on a file before closing.
-This is very simple and hard-coded.
-Read and write need to be read/write variables in the same order.
+This is very simple and hard-coded. `Data::load()` and `Data::save()` need to read/write variables in the same order.

 ## Window